HaxeFlixel/flixel-docs/documentation/01_tutorial/10-9-enemies-and-basic-ai.html.md

 ![](../images/01_tutorial/0018b.png)

-Next, we'll add some UI to the game, and add our RPG-style Combat so you can fight the enemies!
+Next, we'll add some UI to the game, and add our RPG-style combat so you can fight the enemies!